 Features Maureen Ohara in a Christmas classic for the whole family that tries to prove there is a Santa Claus.

 Mom is still concerned that Santa is really a senile old man, and wants to have him tested.
-It’s just to protect the store from liabilities, should he do something dangerous.
+It’s just to protect the store from liabilities… you know… should he do something dangerous.
 While mom worries, Santa is charming with everybody he meets.
 When Santa has a moment of confrontation with a store head, he ends up in a mental ward.

-Fred, the new man in mom’s life, and a lawyer figures the best thing is to have publicity, not hide from it.
-And to put Santa on trial to have him legally declared sane, and Santa.
+Fred, the new man in mom’s life, is a lawyer and figures the best thing is to enjoy the publicity, not hide from it.
+As a publicity stunt, he puts Santa on trial to have him both legally declared sane, and Santa.
 It’s all to bring justice to the nice old man who is locked up, while nasty store execs are allowed to roam free.

 Don’t miss the big climax when the courtroom drama puts Santa, and skeptical ideas on trial.
 Will personal and public opinion rule the day, or will the law find that Santa is insane?
 I won’t spoil the fun ending, so give it a listen.
-Mom and daughter have some of their hopes restored by the time the show is done.
+Let’s just say that mom and daughter have some of their hopes restored by the time the show is done.